Ian Hislop: Private Eye

 At Oxford, Hislop revived and edited the magazine Passing Wind, for which he interviewed Richard Ingrams, who was then editor of Private Eye, and Peter Cook, then the majority shareholder.
-Hislop's first article appeared in 1980 before he sat his university finals.
+Hislop's first article in the Eye appeared in 1980 before he sat his university finals.
 A parody of The Observer magazine's "Room of My Own" feature, it described an IRA prisoner on the dirty protest decorating his cell in "fetching brown".
 Hislop joined the publication immediately after leaving Oxford, and became editor in 1986 following Ingrams's departure.
 This met opposition from Eye journalists Peter McKay and Nigel Dempster, who attempted a revolt against Hislop with the former taking Peter Cook out for lunch in an attempt to dissuade him from appointing Hislop.
 Cook, reportedly drunk after the lunch, instead announced Hislop was "welcome aboard".
 The new editor, dismissive of society gossip, sacked both McKay and Dempster from the magazine without hesitation.

 As editor of Private Eye, Ian Hislop is reputedly the most sued man in English legal history, although he is not involved in as many libel actions as he once was.
 A libel case was brought against Private Eye and Hislop in 1986 by the publisher Robert Maxwell after the magazine accused him of funding Labour leader Neil Kinnock's travel expenses as a means of gaining a peerage.
 After the case Hislop quipped: "I've just given a fat cheque to a fat Czech".
 After his death in 1991, Maxwell was revealed to be an extensive fraudster, illegally drawing on his companies' pension funds; his last writ for libel against the Eye and Hislop was about this "malicious" and "mendacious" claim.

 Another libel case in May 1989 threatened the magazine's existence when it was ordered to pay £600,000 in damages following an action for libel by Sonia Sutcliffe, wife of the Yorkshire Ripper, Peter Sutcliffe.
 Hislop told reporters waiting outside the High Court: "If that's justice, then I'm a banana."
 The award was dropped to £60,000 on appeal.
 In an interview with Third Way Magazine in 1995 he explained his intentions in his work: "Satire is the bringing to ridicule of vice, folly and humbug.
 All the negatives imply a set of positives.
 Certainly in this country, you only go round saying, 'That's wrong, that's corrupt' if you have some feeling that it should be better than that.
 People say, 'You satirists attack everything.'
 Well, we don't, actually.
 That's the whole point."

 In April 2017, Hislop won the London Press Club's print journalist of the year award; in his acceptance speech he said that Private Eye obtaining its best ABC sales figures since the magazine's launch 55 years earlier proved that "journalism is A, worth doing, and B, worth paying for both in terms of paying journalists and the public paying up for it".